wlaw019/wlaw019.github.io/OMDB-app/README.md

 12 </div>
 ```
 ## Functions Used to populate grid
-const move = ["The Avengers","Back to the Future","Batman",...]
+const movie = ["The Avengers","Back to the Future","Batman",...]

 const category = ["Year", "Director", "Production"]